konstter/Irdeto2022/README.md

 - Command: 'A4 20 00 01 04 01 09 04 05' and retry counter = 1
 - Expected response: '69 83' (auth method is blocked)

-NOTE: There is my understanding of df pin (in cases 14-18 and further).
+NOTE: There is my understanding of df pin (in cases 14-17).
 I suppose that DF pin is for unblock auth method

 13. Valid CLA and INS, valid P1-P2, valid Lc, and Data with valid DF PIN, and verification is passed